osirisinferi/certbot-dns-plugins-overlay/README.md

 Note: the working of the plugins (besides certbot-dns-rfc2136) is NOT garanteed, as I don't have any means to test them all.

+Update 2025-10-05: since `app-crypt/certbot-3.2.0-r200`, the Certbot ebuild includes all the modules from the Certbot repository, including the `acme` library and most of the official DNS plugins.
+Only the `dns-cloudflare` and `dns-digitalocean` plugins are not included at this moment, due to missing dependencies in the official Gentoo repository.
+As older Certbot ebuilds have been removed from the Gentoo repository, there's no need to keep most of the DNS plugins in this overlay.
+Only `app-crypt/certbot-dns-cloudflare` and `app-crypt/certbot-dns-digitalocean` are left here currently, the others have been removed.

 ## Instructions

 ### Recommended method